berthayes/mfa_for_the_pwned/README.md

 # mfa_for_the_pwned

 This script pulls a list of user_ids and email addresses from Duo using the Admin API, then checks those email addresses against the haveibeenpwned.com database.
-If the email address has been pwned, then move it to a group in Duo that is restricted to using ONLY the Duo Mobile App and push for MFA.
+If the email address has been pwned, then move that user to a group in Duo that is restricted to using ONLY the Duo Mobile App and push for MFA.

 For an overview of the Duo Admin API: https://duo.com/docs/adminapi